Intergovernmental Panel on Climate Change: Conservative nature of IPCC reports

-Potential political influence
+Potential industry and political influence

 A memo by ExxonMobil to the Bush administration in the United States in 2002 was an example of possible political influence on the IPCC.
 The memo led to strong Bush administration lobbying to oust Robert Watson, a climate scientist, as IPCC chair.
 They sought to replace him with Rajendra Pachauri.
 Many considered Pachauri at the time as more mild-mannered and industry-friendly.

 Governments form the membership of the IPCC.
 They are the prime audience for IPCC reports.
-IPCC rules give them a formal role in the scoping, preparation and approval of reports.
+IPCC rules give them a formal role in the scoping, preparation, and approval of reports.
 For instance governments take part in the review process and work with authors to approve the Summary for Policymakers of reports.
 But some activists have argued that governments abuse this role to influence the outcome of reports.

+In 2023, it was reported that pressure from Brazil and Argentina, two countries with large beef industries, caused the IPCC to abandon text recommending the adoption of plant-based diets.
+An earlier draft of the report, which noted "plant-based diets can reduce GHG emissions by up to 50% compared to the average emission-intensive Western diet", was leaked online in March 2023.

 Controversy and review after Fourth Assessment Report in 2007

 The IPCC came under unprecedented media scrutiny in 2009 in the run-up to the Copenhagen climate conference.
 This "Climatic Research Unit email controversy" involved the leak of emails from climate scientists.
 Many of these scientists were authors of the Fourth Assessment Report which came out in 2007.
 The discovery of an error in this report that the Himalayan glaciers would melt by 2035 put the IPCC under further pressure.
-Scientific bodies upheld the general findings of the Fourth Assessment Report and the IPCC’s approach.
+Scientific bodies upheld the general findings of the Fourth Assessment Report and the IPCC's approach.
 But many people thought the IPCC should review the way it works.